Aegislock/jitter-buffer-study/README.md

 # jitter-buffer-study
-My study of the jitter buffer and it's adaptive variants
+My study of the jitter buffer and it's adaptive variants.

+Summer 2025.